o-laurent/peg-solitaire/README.md

 ## Contents of the software

-The software let's you play the peg solitaire on a custom board in the terminal.
-It also includes an automatic solver for your custom board which uses beam-search.
+This software is a simulation of peg solitaire.
+You can play with a custom board if desired.
+This software also includes a beam-search automatic solver.

 ## Set-up

-To set-up the game:
+To set up the game:

 1. Execute `make` in the terminal
-2. Type `./solitaire`
+2. Type `./solitaire.exe`
 3. Read the rules (in French for now) typing 0

 To delete the game files:

 1. Execute "make clean" in the terminal